 - Announce events with plenty of lead time.

-Designing a website is a detailed, time-consuming project regardless of how you approach it.
-My hope is that this information will be a helpful guide.
+Designing a proper website is a detailed project, consequently time-consuming.
 If you are still undecided about whether to take on the task or farm it out, follow these steps to a decision:

 - Sit Down